ElifSinemAktas/data-transformation-with-spark/README.md

 sudo systemctl start airflow-scheduler
 ```

-- Move "bronze_to_silver_transformation_dag.py" and "bronze_to_silver_data_transformation" folder to where into your airflow "dags" folder.
+- Move "bronze_to_silver_transformation_dag.py" and "bronze_to_silver_data_transformation" files to folder where your airflow "dags" are located.

 ```bash
 cp bronze_to_silver_transformation_dag.py <airflow_dags_directory>